Showing 1 - 1 OF 1

-The Grand Forks AFB New Parent Support Program (NPSP) is focused on assisting expectant families from pregnancy to age 3 adjust to being a parent & providing valuable information regarding the child's growth and development through education and assistance.
-NPSP is a component of the Family Advocacy Program primarily staffed with registered nurses and augmented by medical social workers whose goal is to improve the health and well-being of mothers, fathers, infants and young children.
+The Grand Forks AFB New Parent Support Program (NPSP) is focused on assisting expectant families from pregnancy to age 3 to adjust to being a parent & providing valuable information regarding the child's growth and development through education and assistance.
+NPSP is a component of the Family Advocacy Program primarily staffed with a registered nurse and augmented by medical social workers whose goal is to improve the health and well-being of mothers, fathers, infants and young children.
 The Grand Forks AFB New Parent Support Program works in conjunction with various other organizations on and off the military installation such as the Grand Forks Women Infant & Children (WIC), the GFAFB Child Development Center's Give Parents a Break sponsored by the Air Force Aid Society, Healthy Families, Safe Kids Head Start, and many others.

 The NPSP offers free voluntary home visitation services that include pregnancy wellness, infant and child nutrition, parenting skills developmental screenings just to name a few.
 Enrollment involves a home or office visit which will include the completion of enrollment forms.
-Infant & Child CPR, breastfeeding support, infant massage, home childproofing and much more are offered.
+Infant & Child CPR, breastfeeding support, car seat safety checks, infant massage, home childproofing and much more are offered.
 Program requirement to accomplish a minimum of 2 home visits per month.

 In the United States, more than half of all of all infant car seats have at least one major installation error.